snfactory/cubefit/README.md

 | `"PARAM_HA"`               |        | position of the target (RA) in degrees
 | `"PARAM_DEC"`              |        | position of the target (DEC) in degrees
 | `"PARAM_MLA_TILT"`         |        | MLA tilt in radians

+*NOTE: We're currently unsure of what the `XP` and `YP` parameters are in the current DDT input files.
+We *think* they give the location of the center of the master final ref relative to the center of each exposure.
+That is, these parameters are always 0 for the master final ref.
+For an exposure offset by 1 spaxel in each direction to the upper right (northwest) the parameters would be each be -1.*

 The above parameter names and conventions are chosen to comply with the existing DDT input files.
 If we are creating a new script that produces these config